 What the credit score ranges mean to you

 These range descriptions are pretty self-explanatory.
 In short, the higher your score, the easier it will be to obtain new credit.

 But, borrowing money isn’t the only thing your credit score can affect.
 It can also affect your future employment opportunities and approval for things like an apartment lease or insurance.

 Whether or not you want to finance purchases, you need to be aware of your credit score.
 Work to get it as high as possible so that it never stands in your way.

-There are a few different things you can do to get your credit score as high as possible, but they’ll depend on your current range.
+Once you know how credit scores work, there are a few different things you can do to get your credit score as high as possible.
+However, your approach will all depend on your current credit score range.

 Looking to establish credit for the first time?
 If you take the following steps, you should see an uptick in your score in about six months to a year:

 It’s usually not difficult to get a credit card for the first time, though the credit limit will probably be low.
 However, if you’re new to the U.S. or have trouble getting a credit card, you can opt for a secured credit card instead.